 How long does a software rewrite take?

-It’s nearly impossible to create a calculator for how long a complete rewrite will take.
-After observing these type of situations play out more than 50 times in our firm’s collective experience, there are a few conclusions we can confidently draw:
+It’s nearly impossible to calculate how long a complete rewrite will take.
+After observing these type of situations play out more than 50 times in our collective experience, there are a few conclusions we can confidently draw:

-- It will nearly always take longer than developers think.
+- It will almost always take longer than developers think.

 - It will almost always cost more money than developers think.